Mirza Saqib Baig: Academic Visit to the University of Queensland, Australia (2025)

+Mirza was a Visiting Professor at the Sapienza University of Rome, under the University's Visiting Professorship Program.
+Invited by Prof. Aurelia Rughetti, Department of Experimental Medicine, his visit focused on collaborative research in immune regulation and cancer (Visiting Professors | Sapienza Università di Roma).
+During his visit, Baig delivered a seminar and lectured master's and PhD students on topics related to his research expertise (SEMINARI DEL DIPARTIMENTO DI MEDICINA SPERIMENTALE: Regulatory Mechanisms of Macrophage-Mediated Inflammatory Response | MOLECULAR MEDICINE).

 Teaching

 Baig teaches Immunology, Biochemistry, Cellular and Molecular Biology, Drug Discovery & Development at the Indian Institute of Technology in Indore.

 Professional affiliations

 Prof. Baig is a professional member of several national and international scientific organizations, including the European Association for Cancer Research, American Society for Microbiology, Indian Science Congress Association, New York Academy of Sciences, American Heart Association, British Society for Cell Biology, and British Society for Antimicrobial Chemotherapy.